ZanichelliEditore/design-system/src/components/z-card/readme.md

 - [ ] Circle

 ---
+## CSS Variables
+- `--z-card--color-cover-background`: used to set the background color of the color cover.
+- `--z-card--border-color`: used to set the border color of the card.
+- `--aspect-ratio`: used to set the ratio of the cover (respecting the indications of the design).
+Default is `1.62`.

+---
 ## Notes
 The width of the card must be set externally, respecting the grid indication of the design.

-The CSS variable `--aspect-ratio` can be used to set the ratio of the cover (respecting the indications of the design).
-Default is `1.62`.

 ---